 the least useful thing about the candidate.

 A senior hire is not a skills decision.
-It is a judgment about who the person actually is – how they lead under pressure, what they avoid, how they handle authority, whether their values in private match their values in public.
+It is a judgement about who the person actually is – how they lead under pressure, what they avoid, how they handle authority, whether their values in private match their values in public.
 None of that is in the CV.
 And none of it is produced by a questionnaire the candidate fills in about themselves.

 For senior and CXO mandates, the MECULS Personality Profiling System is available as part of the search engagement.
 The profiling is performed personally by Rajneesh, pattern-based, requiring no time from the candidate.
 The output is a four-pillar reading across Leadership, Positive Attitude, Values, and People Skills – added to the profile brief delivered to the client alongside the CV.